List of Phineas and Ferb characters: Rodney

 Aloyse Everheart Elizabeth Otto Wolfgang Hypatia Gunther Galen Gary Cooper von Roddenstein (voiced by Joe Orrantia), or Rodney for short, is a bald evil scientist and a member of the villain organization L.O.V.E.M.U.F.F.I.N..
 He serves as the main rival to Dr. Doofenshmirtz, believing him to a disappointment because of his constant failures.
-Throughout most of his appearances, Rodney attempts to best out on Doofenshmirtz to show that he's a better villain, only to fail so many times (either due to Doofenshmirtz's antics or Perry's intervention).
-Similar to Doofenshmirtz, Rodney usually makes his own inventions and ends them with the suffix '-inizor'.
+Throughout most of his appearances, Rodney attempts to best out on Doofenshmirtz to show that he's a much better villain, only to fail so many times (either due to Doofenshmirtz's antics or Perry's intervention).
+Similar to Doofenshmirtz, Rodney usually makes his own inventions and ends them with the suffix "-inizor".
 He also has his own robot apprentice named Chloe, whom Norm fell in love with.
 He also has a son named Orville, who usually helps him create his -inizors.

 Rodney would later go on to appear in the 2014 episode special, "Phineas and Ferb Save Summer", where he learns that Doofenshmirtz has actually succeeded in moving the Earth away from the Sun to an early autumn with his latest -inator.
 Taking the opportunity to exploit this, Rodney leads L.O.V.E.M.U.F.F.I.N. into revealing themselves to the world and capturing all of O.W.C.A.'s agents.
 He even creates an -inizor (which is just ten times the size and strength of Doof's -inator) that will send the Earth into a new Ice Age if the world refuse to meet all of L.O.V.E.M.U.F.F.I.N.'s demands.
 However, in the end, Doofenshmirtz (who is completely disgusted by Rodney's true goal for worldwide domination, despite past) manages to defeat Rodney, who then gets arrested by Monty Monogram and taken into O.W.C.A. custody.

 In the episode "Robot Rodeo", Rodney and the other L.O.V.E.M.U.F.F.I.N. members make fun of Doofenshmirtz because of his lack of time management, resulting in Doof completely scrapping his original plans and instead creating the "Eradicate Rodney's Inator-Inator", which has a built-in punching glove that is meant to destroy Rodney's inizor.
-The inator stays true to its word, and destroys Rodney's inizor, successfully getting back at Rodney and bringing him to tears, but not before shouting "What?
-No fair!", and then walking offstage where he isn't seen for the rest of the episode.
+The inator stays true to its word, and destroys Rodney's inizor, successfully getting back at Rodney and bringing him to tears, but not before shouting "What?!
+No fair!!", and then walking offstage where he isn't seen for the rest of the episode.

 Coltrane

-Coltrane is Jeremy's friend and bandmate in “The Incidentals.”
-He plays bass, and football with Jeremy and his friends.
+Coltrane (voiced by Corbin Bleu) is Jeremy's friend and bandmate in "The Incidentals".
+He plays bass and football with Jeremy and his friends.
 During the summer, he begins a relationship with Stacy Hirano.